scmschmidt/trento_checks_for_supportconfig/Architecture.md

 - `com.suse.tcsc.stack`\
   Each container and the host image handled by this project has this label.
-  Wanda objects have the value `wanda` and host objects the value `hosts`
+  Wanda objects have the value `wanda` and host objects the value `host`

 - `com.suse.tcsc.hostgroup`\
   This label exists only for host objects and has the hostgroup name given by the user as value.